DraugDev/GenshinAuthKey/README.md

 Simple PowerShell script to get the AUTHKEY needed to fetch data from HoYoverse API for counting Wishes.

+# EU ONLY

 ### How to use:
 ```